 Why Rotties Have Been Given a Bad Rap

-The Rottweiler is a Protective Breed
+The Rottweiler Is a Protective Breed

-They’re Used as Fighting Dogs
+Rotties Are Used as Fighting Dogs

-What Rottweilers Are Really Like?
+What Rottweilers Are Really Like

-A Rottweiler kept as a pet is typically friendly, loving, and loyal to its family.
-A Rottie loves to romp and play and it’s a dog that tends to follow its favorite person around the home to keep them within close sight.
+A Rottweiler kept as a pet is typically friendly, loving, and loyal to their family.
+They love to romp and play, and they tend to follow their favorite person around the home to keep them within close sight.
 Many families have Rottweilers as pets, including families with kids.
 These dogs tend to get along well with other dogs and pets if they’re introduced properly.

 If you’re looking for a medium to large-sized dog that’s loyal and loving, a Rottweiler may be perfect for you.
-Just keep in mind the fact that a Rottie needs plenty of physical and mental stimulation to keep it healthy and happy.
+Just keep in mind the fact that a Rottie needs plenty of physical and mental stimulation to keep them healthy and happy.